-Alejandro Díaz at the Ruiz-Healy Art forum.
-Photo by Ricardo Romo.
+Alejandro Díaz, "Burrito".
+Courtesy Ruiz-Healy Art.

-Díaz moved to New York City in the late 1990s and received an MFA from the Cent for Curatorial Studies at Bard College, Hudson, NY, in 1999.
+Center for Curatorial Studies at Bard College, Hudson, NY, in 1999.
 Although Díaz had moved to New York City, Alix Ohlin of the Texas Observer included Díaz in his 2001 story titled "San Antonio Art: Down Home and World Famous."
-Ohlin noted that Díaz was the founder of Sala Díaz, a San Antonio Southtown art gallery situated in a "dilapidated white house that sits slouched on a shady street about a mile south of sprawling downtown."
-Gregory Sandoval, ArtPace's program coordinator at the time, visited the gallery often, noting that many artists were resisting going to New York, Los Angeles and staying close to home; "they're putting their money into doing their own galleries, finding their own alternative spaces, getting their work seen there."
+Ohlin noted that Díaz was the founder of Sala Díaz, a San Antonio Southtown art gallery situated in a "dilapidated white house that sits slouched on a shady street about a mile south of the sprawling downtown."
+Gregory Sandoval, ArtPace's program coordinator at the time, visited the gallery often, noting that many artists were resisting going to New York or Los Angeles and staying close to home; "they're putting their money into doing their own galleries, finding their own alternative spaces, getting their work seen there."